jacksonjw12/mbannister.github.io/_teaching/55-s16/index.md

 ## Homework
 There will be a weekly homework assignment, assigned Wednesday morning and due in-class Wednesday of the following week.
 Poor presentation of your homework may affect your grade.
 Your solutions are expected to be written neatly on untorn paper (with four straight sides) and stapled together.
 Many of the problems will require you to justify or prove your answers.
 In these cases, you are expected to write in complete sentences and grammatically correct English.

 You are encouraged to work together while solving homework problems, but all submitted solutions should be in your own words.
-I will be very sad if I do not see evidence of student work on the whiteboard walls in Edmonds Hall!

 ## Quizzes and Exams